w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 ## Split up multi-level tables
 {:.ex}

 The two tables below provide the same information as the mutli-level table in [the example above](#table-with-three-headers-related-to-each-data-cell).
-This makes the information easier to understand by everyone and easier to code, too.
-Also, simple tables are much better supported by WYSIWYG editors (“What you see is what you get”).
+This makes the information easier to understand by everyone and easier to code.
+Also, simple tables are much better supported by tools to create web content, including WYSIWYG (“What you see is what you get”) editors.

 {::nomarkdown}
 <%= sample_start %>